 Small Modular Reactors

-SMRs could provide an important option for clean base-load energy for TVA’s generation portfolio.
+TVA is committed to nuclear power as a key source of low-cost, carbon-free electricity within a balanced energy generation mix, and SMRs could provide an important option for clean base-load energy for TVA’s generation portfolio.
 SMRs offer potential improvements in safety and security, reduced construction time, less capital expenditure and lower financing costs than large reactors.

 SMR containment systems are constructed fully underground, resulting in improved safety and security.
 The smaller size enables components to be shipped to the site by rail or truck, allowing more of the construction to take place in factories.
 This process increases standardization, improves quality and shortens construction durations.

 The Department of Energy (DOE) is supporting TVA’s work through an agreement which authorizes TVA to be reimbursed for up to 50 percent of its eligible costs.